unisonweb/unisonweb-org/src/data/blog/posts/2020-03-12-march-update/index.md

 ## A workflow for making pull requests against Unison repos

 This is still a work in progress, but we have a fairly straightforward workflow that you can use to make "pull requests" against Unison repos.
+The usual pull request review process involves navigating large textual diffs, using a tool that has little understanding of your code.
+Unison has a semantic understanding of changes that are made to a namespace, and can report things like "this function was changed" or "this definition was moved from here to there" rather than "these 46 lines in this file are now different, as are these other 74 lines in this other file".
+Also, by storing the Unison codebase as serialized abstract syntax trees, we avoid merge conflicts or diffs due to things like formatting.

+Because of this more semantic understanding, the PR review process can also be more random-access, where one can hop around through semantically meaningful parts of the change rather than scrolling through large textual diffs.

-The scare quotes around "pull request" are here because even though Unison repos are hostable on GitHub, we cannot actually use the GitHub pull request mechanism.
+Though we still call them "pull requests" and though Unison repos are hostable on GitHub, we cannot actually use the GitHub pull request mechanism.
 Or at least, that would not be a nice experience.
 Instead, Unison has its own kind of pull request.

 Let's say we've forked the [Unison Base library](https://github.com/unisonweb/base) to `https://github.com/me/mybase`, and we've added a new function `Char.toText` that we would like to have merged back to `unisonweb/base`.
 We can create a Unison pull request from the Unison Codebase Manager, with `pr.create`: